Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ![Animated Gif of Cubism taken from developer store page](images/cubism3.gif) *Press Gif from developer webpage.*

 *Cubism* is a minimalist VR puzzle game, like a 3D Tanagram puzzle.
-By "Minimalist", it means "has basically no environment whatsoever".
+By "Minimalist", it means "has basically no environment whatsoever."
 So how can a game that removes *almost everything* present depth and space to the user?

 ![Screenshot of Cubism Demo](images/cubism.jpg)